-This Management Discussion and Analysis ("MD&A") should be read in conjunction with the audited financial statements of Klondike Silver Corp. ("Klondike Silver" or the "Company") for the year ended May 31, 2022 which have been prepared in compliance with International Financial Reporting Standards.
+This Management Discussion and Analysis ("MD&A") should be read in conjunction with the audited financial statements of Klondike Silver Corp. ("Klondike Silver" or the "Company") for the three months ended August 31, 2022 which have been prepared in compliance with International Financial Reporting Standards.
 All amounts presented in this MD&A are in Canadian dollars unless otherwise indicated.